Can Dogs Eat Pineapple? The Fruity Truth About Fido and This Tropical Treat

 With some care and precautions, pineapple can be fed safely, but be aware of the choking risk depending on your dog’s size and breed.

-How Much Pineapple Can Dogs Have?
+How Much Pineapple Can Dogs Eat?

 When giving pineapple to dogs, it’s important to limit the amount based on your dog’s weight.
 Pineapple is high in natural sugar, so too much can cause gastrointestinal upset.
 Follow these serving guidelines: